West Valley Community College

 Weekly Quizzes and Conditions

-• After completing the weekly assignment, reviewing the online materials, and completing the homework assignment, you will take a quiz by clicking on the appropriate Quiz icon within Angel.
-Each quiz will have between 20 and 30 questions and will be worth approximately 100 points.
+• After completing the weekly assignment, reviewing the online materials, and completing the homework assignment, you will take a quiz by clicking on the Quizzes icon located under the week’s folder found under the Lessons Tab within Angel.
+Each quiz will have between 20 and 30 questions.

-• Quizzes are available ONLY through the Angel web site and only for the time posted on the course calendar.
-You will given 30 minutes to complete each quiz, 2 hours for the midterm and 3 hours for the final.
+• Quizzes are available ONLY through the Angel web site and only for seven (7) days each.
+You will given 20 minutes to complete each quiz, 2 hours for the midterm and 3 hours for the final.
 Upon expiration of these periods your access will be terminated and you will not be permitted re-access.
 Likewise, once you start a quiz or exam you must complete it.
 You will not be allowed to re-access the quiz or exam once you log-into the quiz or after the time expires.
 No Exceptions.
 There are no make-ups for quizzes or exams.

-• All dates for assignments and quizzes will be posted on the course calendar on the Angel site.
-There are no make-ups for missed quizzes, midterm or final exams and no late homework assignments will be accepted.
+• Dates for the midterm and final will be posted on the course calendar on the Angel site.
+There are no make-ups for missed quizzes, midterm or final exams and unless otherwise agreed to between the Instructor and the student ahead of time, no late homework assignments will be accepted.

 • By registering and participating in this course, you understand and agree that, without exception, no makeup quizzes or exams will be given.
 This condition applies to all students without exception.